Updated June 20, 2022

 Visitors, Family Weekends, and Alumni Support Meetings

-Family and friend visitors are still not permitted and our Family Weekends and alumni support meetings still remain on online platforms.
+Family Weekends and alumni support meetings continue to operate online.
 Family and alumni phone support continues.

 - 1-on-1 phone and virtual sessions are being offered to family members by our Family Counsellor in place of Family Weekend.

-- Online course for family members being offered by Family Counsellor.
+- Bi-weekly virtual sessions for family members are offered by Family Counsellor.

-- Virtual and outdoor meetings are being offered by our coaches and counsellors across Canada in place of the weekly alumni support meetings.
+- Virtual and some in-person meetings are being offered by our coaches and counsellors across Canada in place of the weekly alumni support meetings.

 Hand hygiene has always been important to us as a residential facility for individuals with varying health issues, of whom many are immunocompromised.
 Now with COVID-19, our dedication to proper hand hygiene practices is even more noticeable.
 We’ve taken the following measures to ensure that hand-hygiene best practices are adopted by everyone in our facilities.